Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. A script that prints out Hello World
 2. a script that displays a confused smiley
 3. Display the content of the file
+4. Display the content of each of them